 I believe that your site training approach is not only critical to preventing deviations, but should be viewed as a site engagement strategy.
 The more relevant, impactful, and dare I say, enjoyable the site training experience is, the more your sites will be interested and eager to work on your study.
 Plain and simple.
 By eliminating the pressure on the CRAs to attempt to “train” the sites in this fashion, they can focus on what they do best, which is developing productive site relationships and monitoring the study.
 The SIV can therefore focus on what really matters to the success of the study:

 - Ensuring the site is operationally ready to implement the study

-- That supplies are adequate, and
+- Verifying that supplies are adequate